Zu1karnein/simpleBotTest/README.md

 simple Bot Aiogram
 for test Inline buttons

-create a file with your TOKEN and run
+create a “config” folder and add the “TOKEN” file to this folder (with your TOKEN)